Category: Feature home page

 Serene

-Just north of Mysore lies the Hoysala temple of Belur.
-It’s filled with intricate carvings of dancers, elephants and scenes from the epics.
+Just north of Mysore stands the Hoysala temple of Belur, its walls adorned with intricate carvings of dancers, elephants, and scenes from the ancient epics.

-At times, it’s completely peaceful.
+At times, the atmosphere is completely peaceful.
 Then a group of pilgrims would arrive…

 Noise!
 Chaos!
-A pandemonium descended as the Indians rushed around the grounds, taking selfies and running every which way.
+Pandemonium erupts as they swarm the grounds, snapping selfies and running every which way.

-Shortly thereafter, they left.
-The tranquillity was restored.
+Shortly after, they leave, and tranquillity is restored.

 More Mysore impressions: